boostercloud/booster/docs/README.md

 At this point, we've:

-- Learned to create a publicly accessible command
+- Created a publicly accessible command
 - Emitted an event as a mechanism to store data.
 - Reduced the event into an entity
 - Projected the entity into a read model that is also publicly accessible.